gkaf89/NCC-Trainings/docs/openmp/exercise-3.md

 | Distribute iterations over the threads | #pragma omp for | !$omp do         |

-With the help of the above syntax the loops can be easily parallelised.
+With the help of the above syntax, the loops can be easily parallelised.
 The figure below shows an example of how the loops are parallelised.
 As we can notice here, we set the `omp_set_num_threads(5)` for the number of parallel threads that should be used within the loops.